RJ45 vs SFP Port: Which Should Be Used to Connect Two Switches?

 Except for the above principles for choosing SFP 1000Mbps vs RJ45 1000Mbps, this part will introduce some real cases to give you a better understanding of the selection between RJ45 and SFP port.

 Case description: Two Gigabit switches are needed to connect two buildings 300 feet (91 meters) apart.
 For RJ45 switch vs SFP switch, which one should we choose?

 Case analysis: For cost-saving, using RJ45 switches is better to connect the two buildings.
 In reality, more factors should be considered since the network switches are in two buildings.
 Firstly, if the two buildings have separate electrical power inputs, then running copper between them could cause ground loop issues, so go fiber.
-Secondly, lightning strikes might matter when using copper cable across the buildings, so go fiber.
-If neither of the fiber or copper cabling is feasible, that is to say, RJ45 ports and SFP ports can not function well in this situation, just go wireless.
+Secondly, lightning strikes might matter when using copper cable across buildings, so goes fiber.
+If neither fiber or copper cabling is feasible, that is to say, RJ45 ports and SFP ports can not function well in this situation, just go wireless.

 Case description: When building connections in the same rack, it seems SFP ports are always used instead of RJ45 Ethernet ports.
 Why use SFP ports in this situation though this solution costs a lot?